hugolu/learn-scala/myNote/ordered-ordering.md

 ### 排序
 [List](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.List) 提供以下排序函數

 - `def sortBy[B](f: (A) ⇒ B)(implicit ord: math.Ordering[B]): List[A]`
-  - Sorts this Seq according to the Ordering which results from transforming an implicitly given Ordering with a transformation function.
+  - Sorts this Seq according to **the Ordering** which results from transforming an implicitly given Ordering with a transformation function.
 - `def sortWith(lt: (A, A) ⇒ Boolean): List[A]`
-  - Sorts this sequence according to a comparison function.
+  - Sorts this sequence according to **a comparison function**.
 - `def sorted[B >: A](implicit ord: math.Ordering[B]): List[A]`
-  - Sorts this sequence according to an Ordering.
+  - Sorts this sequence according to **an Ordering**.

 ```scala
 val p1 =new Person("rain",24)